jcassee/angular-hypermedia/README.md

 state. `Resource` uses [JSON Merge Patch](https://tools.ietf.org/html/rfc7386).
 It is a very simple JSON patch format suitable for describing modifications to JSON documents that primarily use objects for their structure and do not make use of explicit `null` values.
-Subclasses may choose to support other formats.
+Subclasses of `Resource` may choose to support other formats by overriding the `$putRequest` method.

 The `$patch` method accepts a mapping of (new or existing) properties to updated values; mapping a property to `null` will delete the property.
 Objects are